 It wouldn’t be a trip to Tulum if it didn’t include some much needed time on the beach – preferably with a cocktail in hand!

-I think that a beachfront yoga class is an absolute must while visiting Tulum, so I always add it to my Tulum itinerary.
+I think that yoga class is an absolute must while visiting Tulum, so I always add it to my Tulum itinerary.
 There are tons of options, but my favorites are the studios at Sanara Tulum and the Dome at Azulik.
+If you’re not venturing to the beach, then Holistika is another great option!

 Lunch on Tulum Beach

 Many of the restaurants around Tulum Beach are quite pricey.
 However, if you’re visiting Tulum on a budget, there are still some great spots.
-Check out Taqueria La Eufermia for cheap tacos and cocktails, plus great beachfront live music.
-There is a public beach right in front, where you can set up your towel and lay out.
-Many of the other beaches are private, but if you purchase a drink or food, you can often use their beach chairs!
+Many of the beaches are private, but if you purchase a drink or food (with a minimum), you can often use their beach chairs!
+Ziggy’s Beach club and Posada Margherita are two of my faves for casual beach hangs.
+There is a minimum at Ziggy’s, but if you order a drink at Posada Margherita they’ll usually let you lay out!

 Day 4 – Cenotes

 Before heading back to the airport, or continuing on in your Mexico journey, a trip to Tulum’s famous cenote is a must.
-Although quite touristy, Grand Cenote is a must on any Tulum itinerary.
+Although quite touristy, Grand Cenote is a fun addition on any Tulum itinerary.
 I recommend arriving early to avoid the crowds!
 Skip the first set of stairs and continue on to the next to find the famous location pictured below.
+Note, cameras are no longer allowed but you can still take photos with your phone.

 Getting Around Tulum